 “A sin of commission occurs when you do something you know to be wrong.
 A sin of omission occurs when you let something bad happen when you could do something to stop it. (“If you see fraud and don’t say fraud, you are a fraud.” — Nassim Taleb, Antifragle)” see: https://www.naveedjan.com/notes/12-rules-for-life

-And surely, God with all his infinite wisdom does not see a, hurried repentance on a deathbed be considered justified and a sure get out jail card towards heaven.
+And indeed, God, with all his infinite wisdom, does not see hurried repentance on a deathbed be considered justified and a sure get out jail card towards heaven.

-Sinning and the act of praying for forgiveness demands repentance and the act of doing thereof.
+Sinning and the act of praying for forgiveness demand repentance and the action of doing thereof.

-To make it more simple, if Ravi really did repent in his deathbed, the least he could do is to come clean with his family about it and do something to ameliorate the pain incurred by his victims.
+To make it more simple, if Ravi did repent on his deathbed, the least he could do is to come clean with his family about it and do something to alleviate the pain incurred by his victims.

-However Ravi didn’t do this, in fact his family was left in the dark as such that his family even gave him a celebratory farewell party of sorts when he died, attended by influential and powerful people.
+However, Ravi didn’t do this; his family was left in the dark as such that his family even gave him a celebratory farewell party of sorts when he died, attended by influential and powerful people.

-In essence, the smallest window and chance he had in order to pay for his crimes, he too it to his grave.
+In essence, the smallest window and chance he had to pay for his crimes, he took it to his grave.

 So is Ravi in heaven or not?
 Can he be compared with the sinner alongside the cross with Christ who confessed his sins and promised heaven?

-Simple logic and theology dictates that Ravi is now languishing in hell.
+Simple logic and theology dictate that Ravi is now languishing in hell.

 Setting that aside, why is my answer a yes and a no.

-Yes you can still use Ravi’s sermons and teachings because these are the teachings of Christ however Ravi purposely and deviously used the gospel to gain prominence in order to collect victims.
+Yes, you can still use Ravi’s sermons and teachings because these are the teachings of Christ; however, Ravi purposely and deviously used the gospel to gain prominence to collect victims.

-Using Ravi’s sermons also entails a responsibility for it’s consequences, so if you are going to talk about Ravi, you need to talk about his victims and how he used the gospel to feed his sexual perversions.
+Using Ravi’s sermons also entails a responsibility for its consequences.
+If you talk about Ravi, you need to talk about his victims and how he used the gospel to feed his sexual perversions.

-By doing this you can help more people be aware of how the words of the gospel is exploited to manipulate people and groups and on how to spot them accordingly through the experience of Ravi’s ministry.
+By doing this, you can help more people be aware of how the words of the gospel are exploited to manipulate people and groups and how to spot them accordingly through the experience of Ravi’s ministry.

-The other answer is no, you can’t use Ravi’s sermons and teachings IF you are not willing to take the responsibility of also talking about his crimes and his victims, otherwise you will be doing a great insult and disservice to Christ’s church and legacy.
+The other answer is no, and you can’t use Ravi’s sermons and teachings IF you are not willing to take the responsibility of talking about his crimes and his victims; otherwise, you will be doing a great insult and disservice to Christ’s church and legacy.

-Being a Christian, it is your utmost responsibility to witness about the truth and the truth that is Jesus Christ.
+Being a Christian, it is your utmost responsibility to witness the truth and the truth of Jesus Christ.

-So you need to talk about the truth and as Jesus said:
+So it would be best if you talked about the truth, and as Jesus said:

 So Jesus said to the Jews who had believed him, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free.” – John 8:31-32 ESV